PyMash/fruit-classification-calorie-estimation-ml/README.md

     pip install -r requirements.txt
     ```

+3. Download the model and test data from Google Drive and place `model.h5` and test images in the appropriate directories.

-3. Run `checker.py` to start the interface:
+4. Run `checker.py` to start the interface:
     ```bash
     python checker.py
     ```